DefaultGen/okaygamelists/README.md

 ### Possessives

 The titles starting with "Disney's" or “MTV’s” are often inconsistently referenced between different lists.
-Similar to Mike Tyson’s Punch-Out!!, these lists include the possessives so long as they don’t only appear on the front of the box.
-For example The Billiard Congress of America Presents Championship Pool is just titled Championship Pool because the possessive only ever appears as a blurb on front of the box.
+Similar to Mike Tyson’s Punch-Out!!, these lists include the possessives if it appears on the majority of the front of the box, the game manual, and title screen.
+For example Game Boy's "The Billiard Congress of America Presents Championship Pool" is just titled "Championship Pool" because the possessive only ever appears as a blurb on front of the box.